MRU-F22-CS1/instructions/tutorials/operators.md

 On a computer (one per group), open up your terminal (Git Bash on Windows or Terminal on a Mac) and launch the Python interactive shell with either `python -i` or `python3 -i` on a Mac.
 Check your results.
 Were your calculations correct?

+> Sometimes Git Bash will launch the Windows store instead of the interactive Python terminal.
+If this happens, you can try the following command:
+    ```
+    winpty python.exe
+    ```

 ## Working with Variables
 Given the following variable definitions: